 However, you may have the experience that when wearing a menstrual cup, it can take a really long time to pee.
 This is because a menstrual cup is quite large, and can push strongly against the vaginal canal walls, which is turn push against the urethra.
 This can limit the diameter of the tube, and hence when you pee, it takes a longer time.

 Some people may even experience some serious discomfort when peeing with a menstrual cup in.
 If this is the case for you, consider a softer menstrual cup.
 It won’t push so strongly against your vaginal canal walls, and you may have a better experience with it.

 The Blossom Period Cup Pros:

-- 8 Colors.
+- 12 Colors of Blossom Cup.
 Have your pick!

 - It’s softer and easier to insert than some of the stiffer cups like the Diva Cup, or the Moon Cup.